Stanley Walden: Personal life

 The parents of two sons, Matthew and Joshua, the Waldens lived in New York and Berlin before moving to Palm Springs, California, in 2007.
 Barbara Walden died in 2012.
 Joshua died in 2016.

 In 2014, Walden made the autobiographical film CHUTZPAH! with Tom Gass.

 In 2018, he published an autobiography: Telling Time: Reflections on a Life in Music.
 The book is dedicated to his partner, Rhonda Rockwell, whom he met in 2014.
 They reside in Palm Springs.

 Stanley Walden at 90: a celebration

 In 2022, Walden's career was celebrated across two continents in honor of his 90th birthday.
 Tributes took place in the United States and Germany: Barge Music in New York City (September), Baltimore Lieder Weekend (October) and Leipzig (November).
-A celebration honoring Walden's work will take place in Berlin in April 2023.